Rustin170506/tidb-analyze.slide/slides.md

 If we look at the previous bucket, we see it has a count of 9, with a lower bound of 1993.

-Additionally, the repeats are 2, meaning there are two repeated values in that bucket.
+Additionally, the repeats are 2, meaning there are two repeated values of the upper bound.

+We can use this repeated value to estimate the selectivity of the column for an equality condition.

 -->